Food intolerances or "sensitivities" can affect you in so many ways. And they’re a lot more common than you might think.

 IMPORTANT NOTE: When you eliminate something, you need to make sure it's not hiding in other foods, or the whole point of eliminating it for a few weeks is lost.
 Restaurant food, packaged foods, and sauces or dressings are notorious for adding ingredients that you'd never think are there.
 You know that sugar hides in almost everything, but did you also know that wheat is often added to processed meats and soy sauce, and lactose can even be found in some medications or supplements?

 When in doubt you HAVE to ask the server in a restaurant about hidden ingredients, read labels, and consider cooking from scratch.

 If eliminating these two common food intolerances doesn’t work, then you can go one step further to eliminate another one or two of the common allergens mentioned above.

-This process can be difficult to go through on your own.
-Consider working with one of my health coaches so you get the needed support, expert advice, and the accountability and loving encouragement that will lead to success.
+This process can be initially overwhelming to go through on your own.
+Consider working with one of JOYVIAL's executive health coaches so you get the needed support, expert advice, and the accountability and loving encouragement that will lead to success.

 There is no need to suffer.
 Having clarity will be life changing, as you remove the pain and therefore start living life with more energy and joy!
 To learn more click the 'Contact' button in the top right corner or simply send us an email to firstname.lastname@example.org to schedule your free discovery session.

 Remember, at JOYVIAL, we are committed to helping you live your healthiest, most JOYful life.
 For all the latest health and wellness tips and to get inspired, following along with us on Facebook, Instagram, LinkedIn and Twitter.